Quantum coherent microwave-optical transduction using high overtone bulk acoustic resonances: Microwave-to-optical transduction

-we solved these linear differential equations in the frequency domain, neglecting the counter-rotating terms in a first time, to obtain the transfer functions between the input and output modes.
+First, we solve these linear differential equations in the frequency domain while neglecting the counter-rotating terms.
+The solution is then more easily understood in terms of transfer functions between the input and output modes.
 Noticing that a few groups of terms appear recurrently in the transfer functions, it is convenient to define the susceptibilities of the optical modes and the mechanical mode

 as well as frequency dependent cooperativities for the optomechanical coupling and for the coupling between the two rings